 ∼ Scottish poet William Drummond (1585-1649)

-The photos that follow are from Mr. C’s and my first trip to Scotland, which we took in the month of May.
-The weather that day was magnificent.
+The photos that follow were taken in the month of May.
+The weather that day was MAGNIFICENT.
 I think you will see that with scenery like this, it was impossible not to fall crazy in love with the place.

-People who are acquainted with me and my husband know that we are quite fond of gardens.
-For those that don’t know us, I must confess that we (or is it just him?) are also a bit…well…ambitious.
-You know the phrase “go big or go home”?
+Those who are acquainted with me and Mr. C know that we are quite fond of gardens.
+For those who aren’t, I must confess that we (or is it just him?) are also a bit…well…ambitious.
+You know the phrase go big or go home?
 Sometimes I think we invented that phrase.